nguforche/MEml/README.md

 # MEml: Mixed Effect machine learning
-This package provides some machine learning methods for longitudinal and clustered data based on the classic generalized linear mixed effect model.
+This package provides machine learning methods for longitudinal and clustered data based on the classic generalized linear mixed effect model.

 ## Why Use lme4
   - a data mining approach